-The Operational and Resilience Risk sub-function provides robust risk steward oversight of the management of resilience risk by the businesses, functions and legal entities.
+The Operational and Resilience Risk sub-function provides robust Risk Steward oversight of the management of resilience risk for the businesses, functions and legal entities.
 This includes effective and timely independent challenge and expert advice.
-During the year, we carried out a number of initiatives to keep pace with geopolitical, regulatory and technology changes and to strengthen the management of resilience risk:
+During the year, we carried out a number of initiatives to keep pace with regulatory, technology changes and to strengthen the management of resilience risk:

-- We focused on enhancing our understanding of our risk and control environment, by updating our risk taxonomy and control libraries, and refreshing risk and control assessments. - We provided analysis and reporting of non-financial risks, providing easy-to-access risk and control information and metrics that enable management to focus on non-financial in their decision-making and appetite setting. - We further strengthened our non-financial risk governance and improved our coverage and risk steward oversight for various sub-risks within resilience risk. - We prioritised our efforts on material risks and areas undergoing strategic growth, aligning our location strategy to this need.
+- We focused on enhancing our understanding of our risk and control environment, by updating our risk taxonomy and control libraries, and refreshing risk and control assessments. - We provided analysis and reporting of non-financial risks providing easy-to-access risk and control information and metrics that enable management to focus on non-financial risk in their decision-making and appetite setting. - We further strengthened our non-financial risk governance and improved our coverage and Risk Steward Oversight for various sub-risks within resilience risk. - We prioritise our efforts on material risks and areas undergoing strategic growth, aligning our location strategy to this need.

 The Operational and Resilience Risk target operating model provides a globally consistent view across resilience risks, strengthening our risk management oversight while operating effectively as part of a simplified non-financial risk structure.
-We view resilience risk across nine risk types related to:
+We view resilience risk across seven sub-risk types related to: third party risk; technology and cyber security risk; transaction processing risk; business interruption and incident risk; data risk; change execution risk; and facilities availability, safety and security risk.

-- failure to manage third parties

-- technology and cybersecurity

-- transaction processing

-- failure to protect people and places from physical malevolent acts

-- · business interruption and incident risk

-- data risk

-- change execution risk

-- building unavailability

-- workplace safety

-Risk appetite and key escalations for resilience risk are reported to the Country Risk Management Meeting, chaired by the Country Chief Risk Officer.
+Risk appetite for Operational Risk and key escalations for resilience risk are reported to the Country Risk Management Meeting, chaired by the Country Chief Risk Officer.

 Operational resilience is our ability to anticipate, prevent, adapt, respond to, recover and learn from operational disruption while minimising customer and market impact.
 Resilience is determined by assessing whether we are able to continue to provide our most important services, within an agreed level.
-This is achieved via day-to-day oversight, periodic and ongoing assurance, such as controls monitoring reviews, which may result in challenges being raised to the business & functions by risk stewards.
-Further challenge is also raised in the form of risk steward opinion papers to formal governance.
+This is achieved via day-to-day oversight, periodic and ongoing assurance, such as controls monitoring reviews, which may result in challenges being raised to the business & functions by Risk Stewards.
+Further challenge is also raised in the form of Risk Steward opinion papers to formal governance.